Glossary

 Multi Channel Payment

-payment that span various channels, including online, mobile, and over-the-phone transactions.
+Payment that span various channels, including online, mobile, and over-the-phone transactions.

 Masking